jonhare/LloydsRegistryMachineLearningCourse/Monday/ml101-tutorial/tutorial.md

 ---------------------------------------

-> **Note:** in the above code we're using a `SGDClassifier`.
+> **Note:** In the above code we're using a `SGDClassifier`.
 The `SGDClassifier` is a special type of classifier that performs an optimisation process called Stochastic Gradient Descent to minimise the error or loss function.
 When we use Hinge Loss (`loss='hinge'`) the objective function is equivalent to a Support Vector Machine.
 The penalty term (`penalty='l2'`) applies an *l2 regulariser* to the optimiser; this has the effect of constraining the magnitudes of the values being optimised.
 The strength of this regulariser is controlled by the `alpha` parameter.
 We'll talk more about Support Vector Machines, regularisation and gradient methods later in the week.
 You should also know that scikit-learn has many other implementations of linear Support Vector Machines (as well as non-linear or Kernel SVMs), which use different mechanisms for optimising the solution (see [http://scikit-learn.org/stable/modules/svm.html#svm](http://scikit-learn.org/stable/modules/svm.html#svm)).
 The `SGDClassifier` is a good choice for large-scale problems because it uses less memory than the `LinearSVC` (Linear Support Vector Classifier) class.

 ---------------------------------------